 When I was in ninth grade, we learned how a good story is constructed.
 I can still see that diagram the teacher drew on the board: Exposition, Introduction of Conflict, Rising Action, Climax, Falling Action, Resolution.
 We read three famous short stories and had to dissect them for how they illustrated the structure.
 O Henry's The Gift of the Magi, Guy de Maupassant's The Necklace, and Jack London's To Build a Fire.

 My favorite of those was To Build a Fire.
-I vaguely remember reading a couple of his other books, although I can't remember exactly which, and certainly not any plots.
+I remember reading a couple of his other books, although I can't remember any specifics.
 But To Build a Fire has stuck with me for so long and so well, when we had the chance to visit Jack London State Historic Park near Sonoma, California, I jumped at it.

 What, of course, one remembers about Jack London is that he had this great sense of outdoor adventure, and the park which is made out of land he settled on in after his wandering time was over illustrates his life nearly as well as his books.